Xavier boosts tourney hopes with win over No. 13 Creighton

 Dwon Odom’s drive and layup put Xavier ahead 61-50 with 7:53 left.
 Odom also scored 12 points.

-''They were just sagging off a little bit, giving me driving lanes,'' Odom said. ''Just wanted to stay patient and get our offense flowing.''

-Creighton rallied from 13 points down in the closing minutes with Ballock's 3-pointer, his third of the night, cutting the Bluejays' deficit to three with two minutes left.
+Ballock’s 3-pointer, his third of the night, cut the Bluejays’ deficit to three with two minutes left.
 But the Musketeers held on.

-''I feel like they played like they were hungry,'' Jefferson said of Xavier. ''We didn't execute the way coach wanted us to.
-We need to fix it before a tough game against Villanova.''

-Creighton is always tough to beat in Omaha, but this season it has been equally dominant on the road.
-The Bluejays are one shy of a program-record eighth conference road win. ''We haven't had many shortcomings on the road this year,'' McDermott said. ''Tonight we got beat by a team that played really well.''
-With Saturday's loss, Creighton is now 7-2 in league play away from the CHI Health Center.
+Creighton: The Bluejays always are tough to beat in Omaha, but this season they have been equally dominant on the road.
+Saturday’s loss left them one shy of a program-record eighth conference road win.
+Creighton is 7-2 in the league away from the CHI Health Center.

 UP NEXT